goatandsheep/McMaster_Notes/SFWR_ENG_3S03.md

 ###Principles

+1. Include an expected output for each test
-1. *Developers should avoid testing their own programs (still debug, tho)*: dev's perspective is different from users' perspective
+2. *Developers should avoid testing their own programs (still debug, tho)*:
+	1. dev's perspective is different from users' perspective
+	2. Mistakes will be repeated from building to testing
-2. *Organizations should avoid testing their own programs*: people have stresses like time that makes people within an organization accept certain mistakes
+3. *Organizations should avoid testing their own programs*: people have stresses like time that makes people within an organization accept certain mistakes
-3. lal
-4. lala
+4. lal
 5. lala
+6. lala
-6. Try to make test cases that you can use for multiple programs
+7. Try to make test cases that you can use for multiple programs
-7. Test to prove the program has errors rather than prove it is clean.
+8. Test to prove the program has errors rather than prove it is clean.

 * Testing should help locate errors, not just detect their presence.
 * Tests should be organized in a way that helps isolate errors